 Information in this surveillance system will be kept confidential.
-Only authorized employees of DHAP in HICSB, BCSB, and in the Quantitative Sciences and Data Management Branch (QSDMB), their contractors, guest researchers, fellows, visiting scientists, authorized external collaborating researchers, research interns, and graduate students who participate in activities jointly approved by CDC and the sponsoring academic institution, and the like, will have access to the information.
-Authorized individuals are required to handle the information in accordance with procedures outlined in the Confidentiality Security Statement for the National Human Immunodeficiency Virus (HIV) Surveillance System (NHSS) and Surveillance-Related Data (including surveillance information, case investigations, supplemental surveillance projects, research activities, and evaluations).
+Only authorized employees of DHAP in HICSB, BCSB, the Quantitative Sciences and Data Management Branch and Laboratory Branch, their contractors, other authorized staff and other authorized agents granted access, guest researchers, fellows, visiting scientists, authorized external collaborating researchers, research interns, and graduate students who participate in activities jointly approved by CDC and the sponsoring academic institution, and the like, will have access to the information.

+Authorized users of protected information are required to handle the information in accordance with procedures outlined in the Confidentiality Security Statement for the National Human Immunodeficiency Virus (HIV) Surveillance System (NHSS) and Surveillance-Related Data (including surveillance information, case investigations, transmission cluster investigations, supplemental surveillance projects, research activities, and evaluations).